System Design Space

 Parallel Run

-Decomposition Drivers
+Decomposition drivers

 Afferent coupling

-How many components depend on a given
+Shows how many other components depend on this element.

 Efferent coupling